Formcentric/theme-customisation-workspace/README.md

 ### 🛠️ Customize With Ease

-Make your theme unique with multiple customization options:
+Make your theme unique with multiple customisation options:

 - CSS Variables
 - SCSS Partials